SkygearIO/guides/auth/custom-token/android.md

 ---
-title: User Authentication With Custom Token
+title: Authenticate With a Custom Authentication System
 ---

 [[toc]]